wallabag/wallabagger/docs/options.md

     ![Menu](images/opt-menu.png)

-* Go to your chrome-based browser [extension setup page](chrome://extensions), and click on "options" in wallabagger section
+* Go to your chrome-based browser extension setup page (`chrome://extensions`), and click on "options" in wallabagger section

     ![extensions](images/opt-ext-optlink.png)